aridjayarecipes/cutesrecipes.web.app/content/post/2183-easiest-way-to-make-ultimate-peppery-chicken-with-a-plum-glaze.md

 1. Prepare 1/2 cup butter

 Season the chicken pieces with salt and pepper to taste and place Recipe Note.
 A simple Asian dish with a savory-sweet bite.
-If you don't have plum jam, you can.
+If you don&#39;t have plum jam, you can.
 Season the chicken pieces with salt and pepper to taste, and place skin-side-up onto the prepared baking tray.

 <!--inarticleads2-->